GuangzheWen/web-softwaretools-plain/report/Process.md

 #### Technical Log

-**3rd Aug:** Firstly, after communication with Allison, we got inspired then sucessfully fix a bug we found above: for retrieving pets APIs, there seems like two side of backend because of we receieved alternant Response when test the API.
+**3rd Aug:** Firstly, after communication with Allison, we got inspired then successfully fix a bug we found above: for retrieving pets APIs, there seems like two side of backend because of we received alternant Response when test the API.
 We fixed it by making a Request twice a time, which will create a pair of synchronized  backend, though it has two back-end.
 Finally we got two totally same backend, which won't impact front-end features any more.

-Then, we have used the tested API of user category to implement demonstrations for features as following, user registeration, user login, user information displaying.
+Then, we have used the tested API of user category to implement demonstrations for features as following, user registering, user login, user information displaying.
 By using components and HttpClient built-in tools of Angular.

 **4th Aug:** Continuing on completing authentication, we decided that the website should have two mode: one is made for customer, the other is designed for the host of the pet store.
 On the mode Customer-side, added features like modifying user information and deleting user account.
 On the mode Host-side, add an authentication page to let host to input password meanwhile avoiding customer logging in then modifying pets data, after all only host can edit the pets data.
-Apart from these, the logic of travelling among the components also need to be designed, which we do so.
+Apart from these, the logic of traveling among the components also need to be designed, which we do so.

 ### Sprint 3: Modifying Pet Information